Christopher J. Woodruff

 Christopher Woodruff joined the faculty at California Polytechnic State University in San Luis Obispo as Associate Director of Bands in the fall of 2006.
 In addition to his responsibilities with the concert and athletic bands, he teaches courses in music theory, and music appreciation.
 As Instructor of Trumpet he also coaches the Cal Poly Brass choir and teaches courses in brass pedagogy.

 He maintains a full schedule of guest conducting and coaching ensembles in California, Iowa, Tennessee, and Pennsylvania.
 Harboring a keen interest in new music for large and chamber ensembles, Woodruff has presented premieres of works by Justinian Tamusuza and Shelley Foster Gurin.
+In 2016, he was appointed as an assistant conductor for the San Luis Obispo Symphony.
 He has been a regular guest conductor for the Penn Central Wind Band, San Luis Chamber Orchestra and the San Luis Obispo Wind Orchestra.
 Recently, he was a guest conductor for two programs of the Cal Poly Symphony.
-For the upcoming season, he will conduct the San Luis Chamber Orchestra in their finale concert for the 2015-2016 season, which also features Adam Clark on piano.
-The program will include Beethoven's Symphony No. 1 and Fucik's Florentinermarsch.
+For the past season, he conducted the San Luis Chamber Orchestra in their finale concert for the 2015-2016 season, which also featured Adam Clark on piano.
+The program included Beethoven's Symphony No. 1 and Fucik's Florentinermarsch.

 An active trumpet performer, Woodruff has been a member of numerous professional and community ensembles.
 He has been featured in solo works for trumpet with the Penn Central Wind Band, San Luis Obispo Wind Orchestra and the San Luis Obispo Chamber Orchestra.
-He has studied trumpet with James West, Joseph Jamerson, Timothy Morrison, Rex Richardson and Jose Sibaja.
+He has studied trumpet with James West, Joseph Jamerson, Adam Luftman, Rex Richardson and Jose Sibaja.

 When he's not preparing lectures, designing marching band drill or practicing, he may be found cycling the roads amongst the vineyards of San Luis Obispo County or exploring the universe in a TARDIS.